-As previously stated, search results from mailboxes and sites are uploaded to the Azure storage location (as described in Step 1: Prepare search results for export) at a maximum rate of 2 GB per hour.
+As previously stated, search results from mailboxes and sites are uploaded to a Microsoft-provided Azure Storage location (as described in Step 1: Prepare search results for export) at a maximum rate of 2 GB per hour.

 When you export search results, the following reports are included in addition to the search results.

 Export Summary An Excel document that contains a summary of the export.
 This includes information such as the number of content sources that were searched, the estimated and downloaded sizes of the search results, and the estimated and downloaded number of items that were exported.

 Manifest A manifest file (in XML format) that contains information about each item included in the search results.

 Results An Excel document that contains information about each item that is download as a search result.
 For email, the result log contains information about each message, including: